top of page

 post-Stewart stewards

-A few years after refusing Vanderbilt's offer, Stewart's daughter, Katy, in an astonishing move, essentially gave the place away.* In 1954, the Sacramento, California Scottish Rite Masonic Lodge, recipient of her largess, took over operations, thus ending an extraordinarily dedicated, 78-year Stewart family service run.
+A few years after refusing Vanderbilt's offer, Stewart's daughter, Katy, would in an astonishing move essentially give the place away.
+In 1954, the Sacramento, California Scottish Rite Masonic Lodge, recipient of her largess, took over operations, thus ending an extraordinarily dedicated, 78-year Stewart family service run.*

 image_edited.png